CycloneDX/transparency-exchange-api/discovery/readme.md

 - HTTP 302 redirect to "https://teapot02.consumer.example.com/tea/v2/product-index/d4d9f54a-abcf-11ee-ac79-1a52914d44b1'

-The server at `teapot.prod.example.com` needs a TLS certificate that valid for `products.example.com` in the subject alt name. "teapot02.consumer.example.com" needs a certificate with that host name.
+The server at `teapot.prod.example.com` needs a TLS certificate that valid for `products.example.com`
+ - e.g. with `products.example.com` in the subject alt name. `teapot02.consumer.example.com` needs a certificate with that host name.

 If no HTTPS records are found the resolution defaults to A and AAAA records.